Loo Academy

 Loose or Worn Out Hardware

 Most commonly, a shower door that won’t stay closed has an issue with the hardware that holds everything together.
-However, hardware issues can affect all types of shower doors.

-This often happens as a domino effect.
 For example, a screw will become stripped or loose, which causes a hinge or latch to become loose, resulting in your door opening mid-shower.

 In the context of shower doors, things such as magnetic strips and rollers would also be considered hardware.